Rev. December 2013

 2.1 Unless otherwise specified by the rules for a specific event, the track shall be 2-4m wide and the boundaries of the track shall be clearly delineated, usually by a rope barrier or raised earth.

-2.3 It is recommended, but not required, that the rope have break points to allow a horse to go through it.
+2.3 It is required, that the rope have break points to allow a horse to go through it.
 The recommended method is to attach a small piece of wire to the ends of the ropes and hook them together.

-2.4 There shall be adequate space after the finish line for the horse to slow and stop safely.
+2.4 There shall be at least 15 meters space after the finish line for the horse to slow and stop safely.